8bytes/HeyXero/README.md

 Ths fork by Brent Jackson has added a bunch of other commands to extend the work done by Scott and Nick, it should result in the following extra commands working

-> what bills are overdue - lists 5 bills most past due date \n
+> what bills are overdue - lists 5 bills most past due date

-> Sales MTD - for the month to date\n
+> Sales MTD - for the month to date

-> Sales yesterday - for the last day\n
+> Sales yesterday - for the last day

-> Budget - Sales vs. the months budget \n
+> Budget - Sales vs. the months budget

-> Top 5 Sales - list of top 5 sales in last day\n
+> Top 5 Sales - list of top 5 sales in last day

-> Cashflow - summary of cash for month so far\n
+> Cashflow - summary of cash for month so far

-> Margins - gross profit and net profit margins\n
+> Margins - gross profit and net profit margins

-> Position - Avg debtor and creditor days and cash forecast\n
+> Position - Avg debtor and creditor days and cash forecast

-> Invoices MTD - total number and value of invoices month to date\n
+> Invoices MTD - total number and value of invoices month to date

-> Invoices Yesterday - number and list of invoices for last day\n
+> Invoices Yesterday - number and list of invoices for last day

 > Summary - lists a number of the other queries

 There is also a cron file but that does not work with the base Heroku setup (use Heroku scheduler instead).